American Journal of Industrial Medicine

 Acknowledgements (and Disclosure of Grant Funding).
 Place any acknowledgments as the last element of the text, before the References.
 Please list all grant information here using the following format: Grant sponsor:______; Grant number:_________.
 Do not include author names, to maintain blinded peer review.

 References.
 In the text, cite references by name and date.
-For more than two authors, use the first surname and et al. In the final list, they should be in alphabetical order, including the complete title of the article cited, and names of all authors cited.
-Journal abbreviations should follow Council of Science Editors style.
+For more than two authors, use the first surname and et al. In the final list, they should be in alphabetical order, including the complete title of the article cited, and names of up to ten authors, followed by et al. Journal abbreviations should follow Council of Science Editors style.
 In the following examples notice the punctuation, do not use all capitals, do not underline.

 King VM, Armstrong DM, Apps R, Trott JR. 1998.
 Numerical aspects of pontine, lateral reticular, and inferior olivary projections to two paravermal cortical zones of the cat cerebellum.
 J Comp Neurol 390:537–551.